- When grandparents assume an extensive caretaker role in their grandchildren’s lives, it’s possible for them to experience Grandparent Burnout.

 Try One-on-One Time

 This might not be the first thing people think of when it comes to creating a better bond with grandchildren, but it’s an essential step.
 Remember to not compete with other grandparents for your grandchild’s affection and love.
 There is no need to compete with your grandchild’s other grandparents to be the “best” or “favorite”.
 This can end up alienating your grandchild or maybe even leading to an unhealthy relationship with the other grandparents.
-Instead of looking at this as an opportunity to be petty and competitive, look at it as a way for your grandchildren to grow up happy and surrounded by love.
+Instead of viewing it as competition, look at it as a way for your grandchildren to grow up surrounded by love.

 Tired of Grandparent Burnout?
 Here’s What You Can Do

 Although these are all fun and great ideas of things to do with your grandchildren, being responsible and caring for grandchildren too often can be draining.
 Many can find themselves overwhelmed and can experience burnout.
 While it is not bad to assume an active role in your grandchild’s life, it is important to avoid burnout.
 Believe it or not, there are lots of ways for you to easily and efficiently avoid Grandparent Burnout.